bertuginal/bertuginal/README.md

 <h3 align="center">↓ I'm a Junior Software Developer ↓</h3>

 ##
 I was born on August 6, 2000.
 I live in Izmir.
 I graduated department of Computer Engineering from Fırat University.
 I love researching and learning new information.
 To improve myself, I produce new projects, learn new programming languages, watch personal development and software videos and attend seminars.
-I am ambitious and problem solver. <br/>
+I am ambitious and problem solver. <br/><br/>
-<b>"My biggest goal is to be a successful software developer."</b>
+<b>"My biggest goal is to be a successful software developer!"</b>

 * ⚡  Request + Decision = Success
 * 🖥️  See my portfolio at [About me](https://bertuginal.github.io/)!
-* 🌌  See my GitHub Skyline [here](https://skyline.github.com/bertuginal/2022)!
+* 🌌  See my web projects [here](https://github.com/bertuginal?tab=repositories)!
 * ✉️  You can contact me at [bertuginal@yahoo.com](mailto:bertuginal@yahoo.com)
-* 📞  You can call me at [(+90) 507 038 33 23](mailto:+905070383323)
+* 📞  You can call and text me at [(+90) 507 038 33 23](mailto:+905070383323)
 ## ~ Skills ~

 <p align="left">